“Dream with Eyes Open,” Bishop Peter Weaver Tells Graduates

 Baccalaureate address suggests path in a sad world

 In the five weeks since the Boston Marathon bombings, graduating seniors have witnessed the cruelties of the world even as they dreamed of their impending future in it.
 That weaving of sorrow and hope shows the need for “dreaming with eyes open,” BU’s Baccalaureate speaker told Sunday morning worshippers at Marsh Chapel.

-Bishop Peter Weaver (STH’75), former leader of New England Methodists and a former University trustee, borrowed that quote from Elie Wiesel (Hon.’74), a Nobel laureate and BU’s Andrew W. Mellon Professor in the Humanities.
+Bishop Peter Weaver (STH’75), former leader of New England Methodists and a former University trustee, borrowed that quote as the theme of his address from Elie Wiesel (Hon.’74), a Nobel laureate and BU’s Andrew W. Mellon Professor in the Humanities.
 Weaver interpreted Wiesel’s phrase to mean that wishing for justice and peace must be accompanied by hard work and honest recognition of worldly impediments to them.

 The bombings also took the life of Lu Lingzi (GRS’14), remembered by Weaver in a line borrowed from her parents’ memorial tribute: “We want to encourage others who have Lingzi’s ambition and dreams and want to make the world a better place to continue moving forward.”

-Weaver recounted how he attended last year’s Baccalaureate service and afterward heard a senior tell his family that graduation was “a dream come true.”
-His dad responded, “‘So what’s your next dream?’”
-His listeners laughed, but Weaver said, “It’s a good question….This has been an institution that’s never been content with mimicking others.
-[Its] history has been about dreams nurturing action.”
+Weaver recounted how he attended last year’s Baccalaureate service and afterward heard a senior tell his family that graduation was “a dream come true.
+His dad responded, ‘So what’s your next dream?’”
+Weaver’s listeners laughed, but the bishop said, “It’s a good question….This has been an institution that’s never been content with mimicking others.
+Its history has been about dreams nurturing action.”

 Indeed, one of BU’s founders, Isaac Rich, turned his fortune over to build the school of his dreams before it had buildings, faculty, or students, Weaver said.